not sure where to begin, click here to book a free 15 minute intro call with us

 And yes, we go caps lock crazy every time, because it’s literally the most important detail that everyone *forgets* to mention if you want to maximize your retirement accounts.

-If you leave your 401k money untouched, there’s a good chance your cash will lose a lot of its value to inflation.
+If you leave your 401k money untouched, your cash will lose a lot of its value to inflation.
+Why?
+Inflation, aka the cost of things, rises an average of 3% every year.
+If your money's just sitting there not earning anything, it's technically worth LESS over time (gasp!!)

 Which is why investing is a must to reach those million-dollar goals.